 Hamilton the Musical: A Lesson Plan with a Unique Perspective

-You may be aware I am creating a series called Page to Stage–musical theater lessons about Tony award winning Broadway musicals and one concerning the Tony Awards.
-To date, there are nine.
+You may be aware I am creating a series called Page to Stage–musical theater lessons about Tony award-winning Broadway musicals and one concerning the Tony Awards.
+To date, there are thirteen.
 Purchase them separately or in a bundle.
 You can check them out– Bundle Drama Lessons: Broadway Musicals

 In the Heights is my latest creation. it includes these descriptions and I’m mighty proud of it, too!
 Check it out here: In the Heights

 Teachers are purchasing these lessons because they work with our students.

 - Letter to the teacher explaining the lesson and how to use it which alleviates any worries they might have.

 - Warm-up game is included–after 38 years of teaching, I know which ones are appropriate and successful and I give you my version of the games

 - Procedure–need I say more?

 - Teacher’s Script–sometimes it helps to have a script, especially if you are leaving this for a substitute or an inexperienced teacher